kayoyin/blog/content/post/paris.md

 type: post
 ---

 > *I was feeling particularly nostalgic about my childhood in Paris tonight, and I remembered this speech I wrote when I was 17.
-It is pretty silly, a bit cringeworthy, but I wanted to discreetly share it here.*
+It is pretty silly and a little cringeworthy, but I wanted to discreetly share it here.*

 Do you remember your first love?
 I just turned 6 when I met mine.
 Don't worry, this speech is not about some sappy romance.
 I can't tell when, how or why exactly I fell in love with Paris, but by the time I realized, I saw Paris in all my habits, my hobbies, myself.